Non-periodic Fourier propagation algorithms for partial differential equations: Comparisons between uniform and non-uniform grid spacing

 \section{Comparisons between uniform and non-uniform grid spacing}

+Here, we compare the errors of the FSD and FIP Fourier spectral methods with those of other PDE solvers that use polynomial spectral methods.
+The FIP and FSD methods in all examples were implemented in xSPDE4 \citep{Kiesewetter2016,Kiesewetter2023,Drummond2023}, a public domain code in the Matlab language.
+Fourier transforms were implemented with the Matlab interface to FFTW functions, a public domain fast Fourier transform package written in C. The DCT and DST transforms are explained in Appendix C, and were obtained by computing complex Fourier transforms after using symmetries.
+Further efficiency improvements are possible with dedicated DCT/DST code.

-Here, we compare the errors of the FSD and FIP Fourier spectral methods with those of other PDE solvers that use spectral methods.
-We consider two public domain PDE solvers: (1) Dedalus, which is a public-domain package that uses spectral polynomial methods that use unequal spaced grids \citep{Burns2020} and (2) Pdepe, which has a public domain implementation that is now an inbuilt function in MATLAB language, using a method of lines approach with an equally spaced grid \citep{Skeel1990}.
-We consider a set of PDE examples with analytical solutions that allow errors to be calculated.
-These solutions consist of both relatively smooth and rapidly varying functions of space and time to properly compare and contrast the four PDE algorithms.
-The comparisons are focused on determining accuracy for the same number of space-time steps.
+We consider two public domain PDE solvers: (1) Dedalus, which is a public-domain package that uses spectral polynomial methods with unequal spaced grids \citep{Burns2020} and (2) Pdepe, which has a public domain implementation that is now an inbuilt function in MATLAB language, using a method of lines approach with an equally spaced grid \citep{Skeel1990}.
+We consider PDE examples with analytical solutions that allow errors to be calculated.
+These solutions consist of both relatively smooth and rapidly varying functions of space and time in order to properly compare and contrast the algorithms.
+The comparisons are focused on determining accuracy and speed with fixed numbers of space-time steps.
+The equation for the relevant RMS relative comparison error used for comparisons is discussed in Appendix D.